gtesei/fast-furious/README.md

 devtools::install_github('gtesei/fast-furious',subdir='R-package')
 ```

 Once installed, you just need to load the package by using the R ```library``` function.
-E.g. this is the code sketch of how to tune, train, predict and ensemble an XGBoost model.
+E.g. this is the code sketch for tuning, training, predicting and ensembling an XGBoost model on a binary classification problem.
 ```r
 library(fastfurious)